 Once the registration has been drafted and submitted to the FDA, a confirmation email will be sent to the contact person for the facility.
 Furthermore, a food facility registration number will be issued to the facility.
 This number is important to keep on file, as it confirms that the facility is successfully registered with the FDA.

-We can guide you through the entire FDA Facility Registration or FDA Facility Renewal process for domestic and foreign Food facilities.
+We can provide FDA food label compliance, Nutrition Facts Panel creation and act as your FSVP Import Agent.
+We can also guide you through the entire FDA Facility Registration or FDA Facility Renewal process for domestic and foreign Food facilities.